 What are Hockey Sticks made of?
 Hint: Not just Wood!

 Whether you play hockey or you are a fan, you may at one point have wondered what material sticks are made with, especially since they don’t look anything like the old wooden sticks from the early days!

-So what material are hockey sticks made of?
+So what material are hockey sticks made of nowadays?
 Like equipment in other sports, hockey sticks come in different materials and those materials affect the way the stick performs.
 Currently the most common include:

 No longer just made of wood